Employment

 Join Our Team!

 At St Mark's, we're more than just a school.
-We're a vibrant professional community that values and supports our staff, fostering a sense of belonging, connection, and shared purpose.
-With over 200 highly-valued and knowledgeable professionals, we provide an exciting work environment that attracts and retains top talent.
+We're a vibrant professional community that values our incredible staff.
+Through shared purpose and positive connections, we have developed a rich sense of belonging.
+With over 200 dedicated and knowledgeable professional staff, we have an exciting work environment that attracts and retains top local and international talent.

-We prioritise professionalism, commitment, loyalty, and Christian values, creating a positive work environment that includes exceptional pastoral care and above-Award conditions.
-Our teachers actively contribute to the holistic development of our students through pastoral and co-curricular programs.
+We prioritise professionalism, lifelong learning, loyalty, and Anglican values.
+We provide support for our team and above-Award conditions.
+Our teachers actively contribute to the holistic development of our students through commitment to extensive pastoral and co-curricular programs.

-At St Mark's, we believe in continuous improvement and lifelong learning.
-We invest in professional development for staff through reflection, goal setting, feedback, and collaboration.
-We offer an exciting range of school-based professional learning opportunities.
-These have been co-designed by our staff, and are based on Martin Seligman's PERMA framework:
+St Mark's invests in professional development for staff through an exciting range of school-based professional learning opportunities.
+Co-designed by our leadership team and expert staff members, these and are based on Martin Seligman's PERMA framework:

 • Positive emotions nurtured